 Educational Intervention supported 9th grade students with the transition to high school.
 Thousands of students raised failing grades to passing grades in partnership with CYC staff who were embedded in schools.
 Each passing grade helped increase the chances of students staying on-track and eventually graduating.

 In 2015, CYC started leveraging the power of AmeriCorps to reach more students.
 Corps for a Change started first in response to chronic absenteeism in high school.
-The nationally replicated Colorado Reading Corps followed in 2017 to support children not reading on grade level in elementary school.
+The nationally replicated Colorado Reading Corps followed in 2017 to support children not reading on grade level in PreK-3rd grade.
 Both programs support students at critical junctures in school, increasing their chances of eventually graduating.

 In response to the COVID-19 pandemic and its impact on students and families, CYC also added the Student Engagement Corps during the 2019-2020 school year.
 An additional 2,500 students were supported with tutoring, attendance check-ins, connection to basic needs, technology support, and so much more.